grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 }
 ```

 Note that the `BundleWith()` method doesn't contain any validations but instead just calls the constructor.
-It is safe to do so in this case, because we know that:
+It is safe to do so in this case because we know that:

-1. The string will be neither null nor empty, since we are appending values of both product names to the constant value of `"Bundle: "`.
-The result of such append operation will never give us an empty string or a `null`.
+1. The string will be neither null nor empty since we are appending the values of both product names to the constant value of `"Bundle: "`.
+The result of such an append operation will never give us an empty string or a `null`.
-2. The `_value` fields of both `this` and the `other` product name components must be valid, because if they were not, the two product names that contain those values would fail to be created in the first place.
+2. The `_value` fields of both `this` and the `other` product name components must be valid because if they were not, the two product names that contain those values would fail to be created in the first place.

 This was a case where we didn't need the validation because we were sure the input was valid.
-There may be another case - when it is more convenient for a static factory method to provide a validation on its own.
-Such validation may be more detailed and helpful as it is in a factory method made for specific case and knows more about what this case is.
+There may be another case - when it is more convenient for a static factory method to provide validation on its own.
+Such validation may be more detailed and helpful as it is in a factory method made for a specific case and knows more about what this case is.
 For example, let's look at the method we already saw for combining the model and configuration into a product name.
 If we look at it again (it does not contain any validations yet):

 ```csharp
 public ProductName CombinedOf(string model, string configuration)